maybecryptic/MegaKeep/README.md

 ## Version History

 v1.0

 - Initial Release

 v1.1

 - Fixed the UI freezing (via Task)
 - Added timestamps to logging
 - Added log saving

+v2.0

+- Rewrote the base code for the program
+- The program will no longer completely restart if an account is already logged in
+- The log now automatically scrolls down with the log instead of jumping to the top